Skip to main content

 Stage 1: Kubernetes Deployment

 This stage runs on the Jenkins server.
 The Docker image built by GitHub Actions is deployed to the Kubernetes cluster.
-The deployment is updated using the kubectl set image command and the rollout status is monitored.
+The deployment is updated using kubectl set image and the rollout status is verified.

 ${KUBECTL_PATH} set image deployment/${DEPLOYMENT_NAME} \